 Here are some general thoughts I have about social media and teenagers:

 • Have no shame in using social media to keep up on teenagers, especially leaders in your ministry.
+Some people decide to use services similar to socialfollow to get more eyes to their social media so there is nothing wrong with checking out what the teenagers up too.

 • Don’t be afraid to address inappropriate social media behavior, especially if it’s someone who’s in a leadership position.